0330 822 0505

 Identifying the right lenders with the best rates

 Lending criteria can change all the time, and brokers stay on top of these changes, so they know which lender is most likely to offer you a mortgage at any given time.
-They can also find the most preferential rates for your circumstances, as well as broker-exclusive deals that could save you money.
+They can also find the most preferential rates for your circumstances and broker-exclusive deals that could save you money.

 Avoiding the potential pitfalls in your application

-The brokers we work with are highly knowledgeable about timber framed properties, and are well aware of each lender’s criteria.
+The brokers we work with are highly knowledgeable about timber-framed properties and know each lender’s criteria.

 There are many ways they can help you to secure a mortgage, whether it’s using their knowledge of local demand to reassure the lender of the saleability or advising you which insurance providers will consider your application.